cjsheets/sheets.ch/content/about.md

 I enjoy learning and contributing to open source projects.
 This site is a convenient place to collect notes for my future, forgetful self.

-I also thought it would be neat ot own Swiss property in the form of this TLD.
-For only
-$15/year, I get to be available at sheets.ch/ad :-)
+I also thought it would be neat to rent Swiss property in the form of this TLD.
+For only $15/year, I get to be available at sheets.ch/ad :-)

 ## Get In Touch